 Until recently, normal puberty was thought to begin between ages 8 and 14 in girls and between 9 and 12 in boys.
 But, recent research has found that puberty occurs as early as age 6 in girls of certain ethnic backgrounds.

-In rare cases, especially when pubic hair is seen in children as young as 5 years, precocious puberty can be caused by tumors of the adrenal gland, ovaries, or brain.
-It is also seen in those with rare genetic disorders, like McCune-Albright syndrome.
+In rare cases, especially when pubic hair is seen in children as young as 5 years, precocious puberty can be caused by tumors of the adrenal gland, ovaries, testicles, or brain.
+It is also seen in those with brain abnormalities or rare genetic disorders, like McCune-Albright syndrome.
 While the appearance of pubic hair in such a young child warrants a visit to the pediatrician to rule out any serious causes, it may be just another variation on the norm.

 When puberty comes too early, it can affect growth.
 By late puberty, most children have reached 95% of their adult height.
 When puberty starts and ends too early, the sex hormones that help harden bones can end their growth too soon.
 Other problems may surface later in life.
 For example, the earlier a woman starts menstruating the more at risk she is for serious health conditions, such as breast cancer.

 If tumors or other serious causes of precocious puberty are ruled out, and if a child's doctor believes the progress of puberty could harm their growth, hormone agonists can cancel the hormonal domino effect and delay puberty until a more optimal time.